RaphaelIT7/gmod-holylib/README.md

 > Currently it doesn't have any real use except to remove the Thread overhead but I plan to make it more useful later.<br>

 #### HttpServer:AddProxyAddress(string proxyAddress, string headerName, bool useSecondAddress)
-useSecondAddress - If the given header provides two addresses seperated by a `,` it will use the second address. (proxies love to be funny.
+useSecondAddress - If the given header provides two addresses separated by a `,` it will use the second address. (proxies love to be funny.
 Now give me my Address!)<br>

 Registers the given proxyAddress to be recognized, in which case it will look for the given header name and use it as the real address of the request sender.